 In addition to optimizing your AdWords account structure, keyword grouping allows you to conduct keyword analytics research on keyword groups, rather than focusing on optimizing individual keywords.
 For advertisers running large campaigns, this can be invaluable in terms of time savings alone.

-The AdWords Performance Grader evaluates accounts based on 10 key metrics, including ad text optimization, mobile advertising best practices, Quality Scores, impression share, and click-through rates, among others.
+The Google Ads Performance Grader evaluates accounts based on 10 key metrics, including ad text optimization, mobile advertising best practices, Quality Scores, impression share, and click-through rates, among others.
 You’ll see at-a-glance information on how your account measures up not only to established PPC best practices, but similar accounts of advertisers in your industry.